furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   He left the darkened bedroom and closed the door quietly behind him.

- \np  Stuart wasn't really close to anyone.
+  Stuart wasn't really close to anyone.
 He had seen that some people seemed to be very close to other people, but in his experience and on further reflection he had decided that all of that was just for show.
 He had had a girlfriend for a little